ioBroker-Bot/ioBroker.flexcharts/README.md

 * `&darkmode` - activates dark mode visualization of ECharts.
 * `&refresh=number` - do a refresh of chart ervery "number" seconds.
 Defaults to 60 seconds.
 Minimum allowed value is 5 seconds.
 * `&user_defined_arguments` - Add more parameters as per your need.
 All arguments are available within function `onMessage()` in object `httpParams`.
 See examples above and templates for more details.

+### Using functions within definition of charts
+Available when using script as source of data.
+Pls. refer previous [chapter](#using-functions-within-definition-of-chart)

 ### Built-in demo chart
 There is a built-in demo chart available: http://localhost:8082/flexcharts/echarts.html?source=state&id=flexcharts.0.info.chart1